Entropy: Second law of thermodynamics

 In mechanics, the second law in conjunction with the fundamental thermodynamic relation places limits on a system's ability to do useful work.
 The entropy change of a system at temperature $T$ absorbing an infinitesimal amount of heat $\delta q$ in a reversible way, is given by $\delta q / T$.
 More explicitly, an energy $T_R S$ is not available to do useful work, where $T_R$ is the temperature of the coldest accessible reservoir or heat sink external to the system.
 For further discussion, see Exergy.

 Statistical mechanics demonstrates that entropy is governed by probability, thus allowing for a decrease in disorder even in an isolated system.
 Although this is possible, such an event has a small probability of occurring, making it unlikely.

 The applicability of a second law of thermodynamics is limited to systems in or sufficiently near equilibrium state, so that they have defined entropy.
 Some inhomogeneous systems out of thermodynamic equilibrium still satisfy the hypothesis of local thermodynamic equilibrium, so that entropy density is locally defined as an intensive quantity.
 For such systems, there may apply a principle of maximum time rate of entropy production.
-It states that such a system may evolve to a steady state that maximizes its time rate of entropy production.
+It states that such a system may evolve to a steady state that maximises its time rate of entropy production.
 This does not mean that such a system is necessarily always in a condition of maximum time rate of entropy production; it means that it may evolve to such a steady state.